hombredequeso/k8-istio-intro/README.md

-# Running Services Multiple Ways
+# Various Service Deploymen ts

-This works through running the same basic system of a pseudo backend-for-front-end api serving up data from another service in 4 different ways:
+This illustrates running the same basic system of a pseudo backend-for-front-end api getting data from a data service in 5 different ways:

+* locally
 * docker
 * docker compose
 * kubernetes